Election Video Maker: Create Campaign Videos Quickly

 Create professional election campaign videos from a written script in minutes.
-Whether you're standing for local office or coordinating a national campaign, the election video maker lets you produce polished, on-message videos without cameras, crews, or editing experience.
-Write your message, choose your style, and get a broadcast-ready video automatically.
+Whether you are contesting for local office or coordinating a national campaign, the election video maker enables you to produce polished, on-message videos without cameras, crews, or prior editing experience.
+Write your message, choose your style, and automatically receive a broadcast-ready video.

 Rapid Script-to-Video for Campaign Promotional Videos

-Turn your campaign script into a finished promo video in minutes.
-Paste your talking points, policy positions, or call-to-action text, and the AI video generator builds a professional political ad video around your words automatically.
+Turn your campaign script into a finished promo video within minutes.
+Paste your talking points, policy positions, or call-to-action text, and the AI video generator automatically creates a professional political ad video around your words.
 No storyboarding, no production delays.
-Your message reaches your target audience the same day you write it, not weeks later after a shoot.
+Your message can reach your target audience the same day you write it, instead of weeks later after a shoot.

-Reach every voter in your district, no matter what language they speak at home.
-The built-in AI video translator converts your original video into 175+ languages with accurate lip-sync and natural voice output.
-Record once, localize instantly across every channel you need to reach — from Facebook and Instagram to broadcast and digital out-of-home.
-Campaign teams that once spent months on multilingual production can now cover every language community in an afternoon.
+Reach every voter in your constituency, no matter which language they speak at home.
+The built-in AI video translator converts your original video into 175+ languages with accurate lip-sync and natural-sounding voice output.
+Record once, localise instantly across every channel you need to reach — from Facebook and Instagram to broadcast and digital out-of-home.
+Campaign teams that earlier spent months on multilingual production can now cover every language community in a single afternoon.

 Deliver a polished, credible on-screen presence without booking a camera crew.
 Choose from 500+ AI human generator stock presenters or build a custom presenter from a single photo using AI photo avatar technology.
-No green screens, no lighting rigs, no scheduling.
-Your candidate's message appears on screen with broadcast-grade quality every time, eliminating the need for hiring expensive production talent.
+No green screens, no lighting rigs, no scheduling hassles.
+Your candidate’s message appears on screen with broadcast-grade quality every time, removing the need to hire costly production talent.

 Template-Based Branding for Every Campaign Format

 A single campaign needs dozens of videos: announcement videos, policy explainers, volunteer recruitment clips, get-out-the-vote messages, and rapid-response content.
-The text to video engine lets any team member produce broadcast-quality political campaign videos from a script without production expertise.
-Go from one video a week to one video a day without adding staff or budget.
+The text-to-video engine enables any team member to produce broadcast-quality political campaign videos from a script, without needing production expertise.
+Move from creating one video a week to one video a day, without increasing headcount or budget.

 Use Cases of Election Video Maker